Akvinikym/the-hask-runner/README.md

-# the-hask-runner
+# The Hask Runner
-Infinite runner implemented in Haskell programming language
+Please, before contributing find styleguide in the project root.

+To be updated.